JoshChiaCPP/cs2520-final/README.md

 ## 🛠 Setup Instructions

 1. **Clone the Repository**
-   - Clone the project from the following GitHub repository:
+   - Clone the project from the following GitHub repository from the terminal:
      ```bash
      git clone https://github.com/JoshChiaCPP/cs2520-final.git
      ```